 * Click here for rating key

 Streetside Seafood Restaurant Review: Cozy is an understatement when describing this petite, brick-walled seafooder that is so crammed with devotees most nights that the waiters can barely squeeze through to reach the tightly packed tables.
 The copper-topped bar takes up half the space, which fills with casually dressed young professionals who meet to mingle; often, they spill out toward the fashionable suburban downtown area while awaiting a seat.
-Beneath ceilings hung with huge fish sculptures, diners partake in cioppino, its tomato fennel broth full of clams, mussels, shrimp and cod; sea scallop gratin with butternut squash, cauliflower, mushrooms, Gruyère mornay sauce and lemon gremolata; and pepper-crusted filet mignon served with a port wine mushroom demi-glace.
+Beneath ceilings hung with huge fish sculptures, diners partake in Great Lakes perch, smoked salmon pasta, and the New England Shellfish Boil, a tantalizing dish with one-half Maine lobster tail, scallops, clams, mussels, shrimp, chicken apple sausage, sweet potatoes and fennel in a saffron clam broth.
+Landlubbers may opt for the filets or the chicken with a Parmesan crust.
 Desserts include dark chocolate crème brûlée with sea salt and walnut bourbon pie.
 The well-stocked wine cellar holds affordable whites and reds from all over the globe.